Alejandro Vásquez

 Alejandro Gonzalo Vásquez Aguilera (born 5 June 1984) is a Chilean former footballer who played as a midfielder.

 Career

 Vásquez was trained at Colo-Colo and was part of the squad that won the 2006 Torneo Apertura.

 His last clubs were Lautaro de Buin in 2021 and 2024 and Deportes Melipilla in 2022.

+It was confirmed his retirement in November 2025.

 Personal life

 In March 2010, Vásquez was arrested by cover-up.